Caotina cake pops

 Cream the butter, sugar and salt until light and fluffy.
 Add the egg and continue beating.

-Add the Caotina Original, flour, hazelnuts and baking powder, and continue beating.
+Add the Caotina Classic, flour, hazelnuts and baking powder, and continue beating.

 Fill one half of the prepared mould (the half without holes) with the mixture.
 Place the upper mould half on top and close.